TheGogy/sudoku-solver/README.md

 In order to use algorithm X, we must first create a matrix A consisting of 0s and 1s, with a goal of selecting a subset of the rows such that the digit 1 appears in each column exactly once.

-Algorithm X takes an element `e` in `A` to cover, and finds a row `r` that covers it.
-This row is added to the potential solution, and every row that also covers `e` is removed from `A` along with every column that `r` satisfies.
-It then repeats this process recursively
+Algorithm X takes an element e in `A` to cover, and finds a row r that covers it.
+This row is added to the potential solution, and every row that also covers e is removed from `A` along with every column that r satisfies.
+It then repeats this process recursively.

 The algorithm is presented with the following pseudocode: